Readability Score Checker — Free Online Tool

 What is Flesch-Kincaid Grade Level?

-It estimates the US school grade level a reader needs to understand the text.
-A score of 8 means 8th grade reading level.
-Most online content should target grade 6-8.
+It estimates the specific US school grade level a reader needs to understand the text.
+A score of 8 means the text is suitable for an 8th-grade reading level.
+Most successful digital marketing and online content should target grades 6 through 8 for maximum accessibility.

 What is the Gunning Fog Index?

-Gunning Fog (0.4 × (ASL + 100×CW/W)) estimates the years of formal education needed to understand the text on first reading.
+The Gunning Fog index estimates the total years of formal education a person needs to understand the text on their very first reading.
+It heavily factors in 'complex words' (words containing three or more syllables).

 What readability score should I aim for?